-- a score of "Exempt" on the augmented English CST, i.e. the CSU Early Assessment Program (EAP), taken in grade 11; - a score of 550 or above on the verbal section of the College Board SAT Reasoning Test taken April 1995 or later; - a score of 24 or above on the enhanced ACT English Test taken October 1989 or later; - a score of 680 or above on the re-centered and adjusted College Board SAT II: Writing Test taken May 1998 or later; - a score of 3, 4, or 5 on either the Language and

-- Composition or the Composition and Literature examination of the College Board Scholastic Advanced Placement program; or - completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided such course was completed with a grade of C or better.
+- A score of "Exempt" on the augmented English CST, i.e. the CSU Early Assessment Program (EAP), taken in grade 11 as part of the California Standards Test. - A score of 550 or above on the verbal section of the College Board SAT taken April 1995 or later. - A score of 24 or above on the enhanced ACT English Test taken October 1989 or later. - A score of 680 or above on the re-centered and adjusted College Board SAT II: Writing Test taken May 1998 or - A score of 3, 4, or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Advanced Placement program. - Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided this course was completed with a grade of C or better.